19hours/sg-statutes/Acts/Land Acquisition Act.md

 (a) in the case of land registered under the provisions of the Registration of Deeds Act [Cap.
 269], give notice to the Registrar of Deeds who shall make an entry in the books of the registry that the land has vested in the State, and upon that entry being made, the land shall vest in the State free from encumbrances; or

 (b) in the case of land registered under the provisions of the Land Titles Act [Cap.
-157], lodge in accordance with section 126(2) of that Act, an instrument of acquisition in the prescribed form with the Registrar of Titles who shall, upon a request by the Collector, endorse on the relevant folio of the land register a notification to the effect that the land has become vested in the State as State land free from encumbrances and has ceased to be subject to the provisions of the Land Titles Act, and upon that endorsement being made, the land shall vest in the State free from encumbrances.
+157], lodge in accordance with section 143(2) of that Act, an instrument of acquisition with the Registrar of Titles who shall, upon a request by the Collector, endorse on the relevant folio of the land register a notification to the effect that the land has become vested in the State as State land free from encumbrances and has ceased to be subject to the provisions of the Land Titles Act, and upon that endorsement being made, the land shall vest in the State free from encumbrances.

 ## PART III